 The need to grow membership keeps me up at night.
 Where should clubs focus their attention to find new members?

 It’s the need for better and more actionable market knowledge costing many club managers sleep.
-In fact, recent research from global golf Advisors (GGA) finds that 6.5 percent of 4,400 private clubs are searching for members hoping to join.
+In fact, recent research from Global Golf Advisors (GGA) finds that [only] 6.5 percent of 4,400 private clubs in North America are full with a waiting list of members hoping to join.
 Or, nine-in-ten clubs are searching for members.
 But, where?
 And how?

 Michael Gregory at GGA offers important points of focus:

-- Win the Moms- Offering a wide assortment of programs and activities engages women who cast the veto-veto in most to-buy-or-not-to-buy membership decisions.
+- Win the Moms – Offering a wide assortment of programs and activities engages women who cast the veto-vote in most to-buy-or-not-to-buy membership decisions.
 Moms search for clubs that meet most of the family’s needs.